Repo

 }

-With global turbo
+With globally-installed turbo

-If you're using turbo globally, you'll also need to install dotenv-cli globally so you can put dotenv -- in front of the turbo command in your terminal.
+If you're using turbo globally, you'll also need to install dotenv-cli globally so you can put dotenv -- in front of the turbo command in your terminal:

 To use this strategy: